 Students may use a maximum of nine hours of 300 or 400-level courses toward their degree plan, provided the courses have been approved by their faculty mentor.
 Students generally utilize this option when completing the remaining prerequisites for professional school applications.

 Once admitted to the BIMS MS Non-Thesis degree program, students must:

 - Select a graduate faculty mentor.
-This person must be a CVM graduate faculty member who is approved to chair BIMS MS Non-Thesis committees.
+This person must be a VMBS graduate faculty member who is approved to chair BIMS MS Non-Thesis committees.
 (First semester)

 - File a degree plan.
-All courses must be approved by the student’s faculty mentor and meet all requirements set forth by the Office of Graduate and Professional Studies in the Graduate Catalog.
+All courses must be approved by the student’s faculty mentor and meet all requirements set forth by the Texas A&M Graduate & Professional School in the Graduate Catalog.
 (First semester)